William Damon: Research and writing career

 In a series of studies with Howard Gardner and Mihaly Csikszentmihalyi, Damon examined purposeful work in several professional and business settings.
 Damon wrote about journalism in the book Good Work: When Excellence and Ethics Meet and about business success in The Moral Advantage.
 Damon presented his framework for good work in philanthropy in Taking Philanthropy Seriously: Beyond Noble Intentions to Responsible Giving.

 Damon's book The Path to Purpose was the result of Damon's twenty-five-year research program on personal identity and character in human development.
 The book has been widely cited as the first scientific treatment of how young people find fulfilling purposes in life.
 The Path to Purpose presents Damon's vision of how schools and parents can help young people find elevated goals to dedicate themselves to, and it contains a critique of prevalent "short-horizons thinking" in today's culture that fosters cynicism and anxiety rather than inspiration, optimism, and faith.

 In 2021, Damon published A Round of Golf with my Father: The New Psychology of Exploring your Past to Make Peace with your Present.
 The book describes Damon's discovery of what happened to his father after World War II, when he did not return home to Damon and his mother.
 In the book, Damon discusses the benefits of unravelling family secrets, of coming to terms with past regrets, and of renewing self-identity in a forward-looking and purposeful manner.
 All of this is done in the context of a "life review," a method of systematically examining one's past, and the lives of one's ancestors, to forge a positive present identity.
 The book concludes with an imaginary round of golf between Damon and his deceased father, an experience that Damon finds emotionally satisfying and redemptive.

 Personal life

 Damon is married with three children, Jesse, Maria, and Caroline.
-He has a granddaughter Sarah, as well as a grandson Isak.
+He has a granddaughter Sarah, a grandson Isak, and a granddaughter Dorothy.